yoavst/Graffiti/README.md

 * You choose what to add and where.
 * Open the selected node in the editor using right click.
 * Add text nodes, and comments
-* Export the graph to mermaid
+* Export the graph to mermaid, svg or png
 * The graph support scrolling and zooming
 * Auto save to localstorage, can export to file.
 * Multiple tabs